james-hunter/james-hunter.github.io/_posts/2025-01-12-powershellbeeppiano.md

 The console beep can be controlled in two ways: the frequency and the length of the beep.
 The function defines the frequency of middle C in Hertz.
 The length can be changed but defaults to 600 milliseconds.

-With this function, you get one octave of musical notes:
+With this function, you get one octave of musical notes.
+The computer keyboard keys:

-Computer keyboard:
 ```powershell
  WE TYU
 ASDFGHJK
 ```

-Correspond to the piano keys:
+correspond to the piano keys:
 ```powershell
  CD FGA   (sharps)
 CDEFGABC